 The food with the highest vitamin b12 content per typical serving is Egg, whole, dried, stabilized, glucose reduced which contains 8.93 ug in 1 cup, sifted (or 85 g).
 The precentage of the recommended daily value for this serving is 149 %.
 For this serving the Calories content is 522.75 kcal, the Protein content is 40.94 g, the Fat content is 37.36 g and the Carbohydrate content is 2.02 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin b12 which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high amount of vitamin b12.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with vitamin b12.